 One of the biggest upsides to the FlexiSpot M2, when compared to other standing desk converters, is that it has a lot of task space.
 The space that is lost on your desk by the large footprint is definitely gained by spacious monitor and keyboard platforms on the M2.
 If you prefer to have a much smaller footprint, so that you can use your existing desk space, then you may want to consider floating products like the QuickStand Lite or WorkFit-A.

 In my opinion, the FlexiSpot ClassicRiser is a well-rounded standing desk converter.
 With that said, it is not perfect and it has some potential problems that will affect some customers more than others.
 The low lifting capacity, lack of dual ergonomics and limited adjustment range will have a some customers looking for alternative products.
-I hope that this list highlights some potential problems that may exist for you so that you can be as informed as possible when shopping for the FlexiSpot ClassicRiser M2.
+I hope that this list highlights some potential problems that may exist for you so that you can be as informed as possible when shopping for the FlexiSpot ClassicRiser M2 (Buy on Amazon).